HardikMahajan97/Mini_project/README.md

 ## Overview

 Welcome to the **Photography Showcasing App** project!
-This web application allows users to create and manage multiple countdown timers for their events.
-Whether it's a birthday, an anniversary, or any significant occasion, you can keep track of your events easily.
+This repository contains the source code for a website showcasing photography work where people can see the photos and paintings by experts.
+The website is built using HTML and CSS.
 This project is aimed at promoting open-source contributions as part of **Hacktoberfest 2024**.

 ## Features

-- **Multiple Event Timers**: Add as many events as you want with custom names and countdown times.
-- **Real-Time Countdown**: Timers update dynamically, providing real-time countdowns to your events.
-- **Responsive Design**: Works seamlessly on both desktop and mobile devices.
-- **Hacktoberfest Celebration**: Includes a footer dedicated to Hacktoberfest, encouraging contributions to open-source.
+- **Gallery**: Take a look on expert photographer's way of playing with a camera.
+- **Exhibits**: See what the painters paint and get into a new realm.
+- **Store**: Obsessed with the work of an artist?
+Directly buy the work and keep it forever with you.
+- **Contact**: Feel free to contact the team of the artists anytime using the contact option.

 ## Technologies Used

 - HTML
 - CSS
-- JavaScript

 ### Option 1.
 Complete this process in GitHub (in your browser)